Antibiotic Resistance: A Gift from the Factory Farm

-Antibiotic resistance is the likely result of this practice and we may not be able to defend ourselves from the onslaught of pathogens with our existing arsenal of antibiotics.
+Drug resistance is the likely result of this practice and we may not be able to defend ourselves from the onslaught of pathogens with our existing arsenal of antibiotics.

 Supplements that focus on immune support may take on a new, very important role in the fight against food and water borne disease.